 The modern association understands that flexibility is key to their technology strategy.”

-Progress in terms of monetization and growth strategy
+Progress in Terms of Monetization and Growth Strategy

 Many professional organizations suffer gravely at the hands of their antiquated monetization mechanics.
-Where once paper-based billing and manual collections was the default, this old way of doing things now stands as a hindrance to progress.
+Where once paper-based billing and manual collections were the default, this old way of doing things now stands as a hindrance to progress.

-An automated billing process virtually ensures invoices are sent and payments are made on time by storing members financial data and allowing the system to handle the work automatically.
+An automated billing process virtually ensures invoices are sent and payments are made on time by storing member's financial data and allowing the system to handle the work automatically.
 This means no more chasing down members for their annual dues.

 These systems also provide all new levels of flexibility in terms of pricing models and subscription product and plan offerings.
 Associations are free to craft and evolve their revenue streams to meet the needs of the market and their members.